firstbirdtech/api-docs/source/includes/_applications.md

 }
 ```

-In order to Hire a Job Application you must change it's status to HIRED using the following request
+In order to Hire a Job Application you must change its status to HIRED using the following request

 ### HTTP Request